ARMmbed/mbed-os/.github/pull_request_template.md

 ### Release Notes

 <!--
-    Optional
-    In case of breaking changes, functionality changes or refactors, please add release notes here.
+    This section is compulsory for all Feature and Major PR types.
+    This section is automatically added to release notes.
+Please fill in each sub-section with sufficient detail for a user.
     For more information, please see [the contributing guidelines](https://os.mbed.com/docs/mbed-os/latest/contributing/workflow.html#pull-request-types).
 -->

+##### Summary of changes

+##### Impact of changes

+##### Migration actions required